-Revitalising this behaviour may become more achievable in the future if the overall cost of living continues to increase and pushes more people in rural and island communities to make better utilisation of their car given its significant contribution their to outgoings.
+Revitalising this behaviour may become more achievable in the future if the overall cost of living continues to increase and pushes more people in rural and island communities to make better utilisation of their car given its contribution significant to their outgoings.

-Enabled by digital connectivity and supporting platforms, closed loop carsharing and pooling schemes can "win win" for create these communities.
+Enabled by digital connectivity and supporting platforms, closed loop carsharing and pooling schemes can "win win" create for these communities.
 It provides a new source of income for car owners who are paid for use of their car and a means of transport to the people who need to use the car.

-Examples of this solution in practice in community remote include professional who works from home most of the day and makes their car available to a near neighbour who needs to travel to the village for a doctor's appointment.
+Examples of this solution in practice in remote community include professional who works from home most of the day and makes their car available to a near neighbour who needs to travel to the village for a doctor's appointment.